eugene-malashkin/numeral-qt/README.md

 numeral-qt
 ==========

-Numeral format for Qt-based applications
+Library designed for numeral format in Qt-based applications.